chunkypilu/Identification-of-the-dominant-speaker-in-video/speaker_identification/README.md

-# Speaker identification in vedios
+# Dominant Speaker identification in vedios

 ### Problem: Given a vedio ,need to find which one of these six speaker is present there ?